 Additional Information and links

-Check this out!
-This is one of the systems we use to help us know what temperament a puppy has.
-We want you to feel our dogs have placed in the right home!
-Although we involve you in choosing the puppy, we make the final decision, before it is placed.
-All show puppies are evaluated for show and pet quality, we want the right puppy for future breeding and competition .
-There can be several show quality dogs in a litter and quite often they are placed in a pet home, we have often had an entire litter show quality, all goldens usually have great temperaments but we do not want to place a dog in a situation that the pet owner is overwhelmed by the energy a young puppy can have.
-We urge all owners to take their puppy to puppy classes.
-It can make all the difference in training your young puppy the right way. they are being place with you to experience the love and loyalty a golden retriever can bring to your family.
+It is important to know the temperament of your puppy!
+We have spent the first 8 weeks getting to know all the puppies in a litter.
+We want to place our dogs with the right owner.
+Although we involve you in choosing the puppy, we make the final decision before it is placed.
+Our puppies are evaluated for show and pet quality.
+We want to keep the right puppy for future breeding and competition.
+There can be several show quality dogs in a litter and quite often they are placed in a pet home.
+We have had an entire litter turn out to be show quality.
+While goldens usually have great temperaments, we do not want to place a dog in a situation where a pet owner is overwhelmed by the energy of a young puppy.
+We urge all owners to attend puppy classes.
+Training a puppy in the right way can make all difference in the world and our hope is the puppy we have placed in your home will allow you to experience the love and loyalty a golden retriever can bring.

-Gl Golden Retrievers are wonderful, right?
+Golden Retrievers are wonderful, right?
 Well then, of course everyone should have one.
 Actually – no – they aren’t suitable for every family.
 It’s important to consider some key qualities of a golden before deciding to own one.
 For some people, these qualities are “features”.
-For others, they are “bugs”.
-Either way, it is vital that you examine your own lifestyle, needs and wants to see if a golden is right for you.
-And, conversely, you need to evaluate if you can meet the needs of a golden retriever.
+For others they are “bugs”.
+Either way, it is vital that you examine your own lifestyle, to see if having a golden is right for you.
+Conversely you need to evaluate if you can meet the needs of a golden retriever.
 If you can, we can attest to the fact that owning a golden is one of the most rewarding experiences you will ever have!
 They are addicting and people seldom have just one in their lifetimes.
-Once you have a golden, you’re usually hooked for life.
+Once you have had a golden, you will become hooked for life.

 Goldens are medium to large sized animals.
 The standard size for males range from 23 – 24 inches at the shoulder and weigh proportionally from 65-75 pounds.
 Females stand around 21.5 – 22.5 inches and weigh 55-65 pounds.
 They normally possess extremely active tails making clean sweeps of coffee and end tables.
 Quite simply they need room.
 Uncluttered houses are a must!